Join for four days in Vienna. In this part, we will be visiting Saint Stephen’s Cathedral, Schönbrunn Palace, National Library, and more.

 Next, we headed to Austrian National Library.

-The library is located in the Hofburg Palace, which is about 10-minute walk from St. Peter’s Church.
+The library is located in the Hofburg Palace, about a 10-minute walk from Saint Peter’s Church.
 Austrian National Library is the largest library in Austria, with 7.4 million items.
-The library complex includes four museums (there are different tickets for each one), as well as multiple special collections and archives.
+The library complex includes four museums (there are different tickets for each one) and multiple special collections and archives.
 We visited only the State Hall.

 The State Hall – built in the 18th century as part of the former Court Library – is a breathtaking 80 meters long and 20 meters high.
 An intricately decorated dome and numerous frescos provide an Imperial flair.
 This baroque jewel is home to over 200,000 tomes.